kwood1/C-and-assembly-code/README.md

 prefix_sum.ys : y86 assembly implementation of prefix sum (A prefix sum is an array where every element is the sum of all elements up to that point in the input array)

-gcd.ys : y86 assembly implementation of greater common denominator between 2 numbers
+gcd.ys : y86 assembly implementation of greatest common denominator between 2 numbers